 right-to-left reading, is the organic imprint of a creative matrix, whose

-the spirit of philosophy, forcing the soul to turn its gaze upward instead of
+creates the spirit of philosophy, forcing the soul to turn its gaze upward

 For their part, historians recount that the